tmenguy/ha-solcast-solar/.github/ISSUE_TEMPLATE/bug_report.md

     custom_components.solcast_solar: debug
 ```

-To inspect and collect debug logs examine `/config/home-assistant.log` using File Editor or Studio Code Server.
+To inspect and collect debug logs examine `/config/home-assistant.log` using File Editor or Visual Studio Code Server.

 If you are using docker, it sometimes can be easier to gather logs using `docker compose logs -n 500 -f homeassistant` or similar